Tax Advice Service

 Listen to an interview about our service

-Michael, from RNIB's HMRC project, recently spoke to Infosound about how our service helps blind and partially sighted people.
+Michael, from RNIB's Tax Advice Service, recently spoke to Infosound about how our service helps blind and partially sighted people.
 He explained how we can help ensure people are getting the tax exemptions, allowances and other benefits they are entitled to.

 Infosound produces free audio information on a range of topics that directly affect people with sight loss.
 To listen to more of their audio articles, visit their website.

 If you are registered severely sight impaired (blind), or if you live in Scotland or Northern Ireland and are unable to perform any work for which eyesight is essential, you can claim the Blind Person's Allowance.

 The Blind Person's Allowance is added to your tax-free Personal Allowance and increases the amount of income you can have each year before you start paying tax.

 The Blind Person's Allowance for the tax year 2015-16 is £2,290, regardless of your age or income.

 You can transfer the Blind Person's Allowance, or the unused part of it, to your spouse or civil partner.
 This can be done whether or not they are blind.
 If both you and your spouse or civil partner qualify for Blind Person's Allowance you can claim an allowance each.

 John is aged 65 and is registered severely sight impaired (blind).
 His Personal Allowance is £10,600 plus the Blind Person’s Allowance which means he has a tax-free allowance of £12,890.
 John receives a State Pension and a private pension of £12,000.
 As his pension income is less than £12,890 he pays no tax.
 John can transfer the unused £890 of his Blind Person’s Allowance to his wife to reduce her tax bill.

 How to claim the Blind Person’s Allowance